-During my graduate “Testing and Assessment Programs” course, we given the opportunity to work with a big-name corporation on a real-world project.
+During my graduate “Testing and Assessment Programs” course, we were given the opportunity to work with a big-name corporation on a real-world project.

 My group’s client was in the process of developing a mobile mapping application and wanted to get a feel for how people were using Google’s “My Places” functionality for saving and sharing Google maps.